elbasanier-main/diffshearwall/README.md

   <img src="docs/overview.png" alt="Framework overview" width="820">
 </p>

+This package is a first pre-step of the research program at DLARC (Deep Learning Architecture Research Center) focused on AI-driven structural engineering automation.

 # RC Shear Wall Layout Generation & Drift Prediction

 An integrated framework for the **early-stage design of reinforced-concrete shear